Skip to Main Content

 Meeting Information

 All synchronous meetings will take place 12-1pm EDT on Zoom.
-Asynchronous discussion will take place on Inscribe
+Asynchronous discussion will take place on Inscribe.
+Register for this semester's book club to get the reading list.

 About the DLBC